 What Is Common Criteria:

 Common Criteria is an internationally recognized set of guidelines (ISO 15408), which define a common framework for evaluating security features and capabilities of Information Technology security products.
-Once completed, it provides assurance to buyers that the process of specification, implementation and evaluation for any certified computer security solution was conducted in a thorough and standard manner.
+It provides assurance to buyers that the process of specification, implementation, and evaluation for any certified solution was conducted in a thorough and standard manner.

 The National Information Assurance Acquisition Policy, NSTISSP No. 11, requires government agencies to purchase only those commercial security products that have met specified third-party assurance requirements and have been tested by an accredited national laboratory.